ParametricPress/02-carbon-history/README.md

 ## Next Steps

-- [ ] Add p5 ppm animation
-- [ ] Create plotly component with some dummy data
+- [X] Create plotly component with some dummy data
-- [ ] Figure out how to pull in data
+- [X] Figure out how to pull in data
 - [ ] Hook up plotly graph to data
 - [ ] Make text respond to data
 - [ ] Complete mockup of Part 1
+- [ ] Add p5 ppm animation

 ## Local Setup